 Bachelor of Arts

-The curriculum for the B.A. degree in Economics is designed to prepare students to be i) economists with an understanding of a wide range of economics subjects and equipped with the necessary analytical tools to do so or ii) experts in the economic development and policy making of the Middle East region or iii) economists with a strong foundation in quantitative and financial economics.
+The curriculum for the B.A. degree in Economics is designed to prepare students to be i) economists with an understanding of a wide range of economics subjects and equipped with the necessary analytical tools to do so or ii) experts in the economic development and policy making or iii) economists with a strong foundation in quantitative and financial economics.
 For the first group, the curriculum offers a wide range of courses pertaining to the different aspects of the economy in theory and practice.
-For the second group, the curriculum offers courses that specifically address the challenges of economic development and prospects of policy making in the Middle East region.
+For the second group, the curriculum offers courses that specifically address the challenges of economic development and prospects of policy making in the region.
 For the third group, the program offers rigorous and advanced courses in econometric theory and application and in financial economics.

 Students who seek a major in Economics must satisfy the following requirements prior to applying for declaration:

 • Complete a minimum of 27 credit hours including ECON 2011, 2021 and ECON 2061.

 • Earn an average grade of B or higher in ECON 2011 and ECON 2021 with a minimum grade of B minus in each course.

 • Earn a minimum grade of B in ECON 2061 (Equivalently, earn an average grade of B or higher in MACT 1121 and MACT 1122).

 * In the case of a second attempt of courses required for major declaration, the higher of the two grades earned will be considered.
 The grade of a third attempt or more will not be considered for the purpose of declaring a major in Economics.